ArsenyKokotov/COEN366_Project/README.md

 - Send request to server to get information about the files available from other peers
 - Downloads files from peers
 - Sends files on request to peers
+- (Mobility) updates IP / UDP socket / TCP socket if they have changed
 - Communicates with server over UDP
 - Communicates with other clients (peers) over TCP